msv-lab/llm-play/README.md

 There are built-in helper functions to simplify extracting answers or code when performed on-the-fly.
 These helpers automatically augment the prompt and apply the necessary extractors to extract the relevant parts of the response.

-    llm-query "What is the capital of China?" -a llm-query "Write a Python function f(n: int) -> int that computes the n-th Catalan number" -c
+    llm-query "What is the capital of China?" --answer llm-query "Write a Python function f(n: int) -> int that computes the n-th Catalan number" --code

+## Clustering

+To group answers into equivalence classes, use the following command:

+    llm-query -c output -o classes --equivalence ""

+This equivalence is defined via a shell command that exits with a zero status code when two answers are equivalent.
+The equivalence relation can be configured:

+- Using the `-s` option to select a predefined equivalence command.
+- Or, specifying a custom equivalence command using the `--equivalence` option.

 ## Response Analysis

-To analyze the distribution of responses (across one or more models and/or inputs), use the following command:
+To analyze the distribution of equivalence classes of responses (across one or more models and/or inputs), use the following command:

     llm-query -d output/

 A distribution can be computed for a subset of responses:

     llm-query -d output/a.md/qwen2.5-7b-instruct_1.0

-To compute the distribution, answers are grouped into equivalence classes.
-This equivalence is defined via a shell command that exits with a zero status code when two answers are equivalent.
-The equivalence relation can be configured:

-- Using the `-s` option to select a predefined equivalence command.
-- Or, specifying a custom equivalence command using the `--equivalence` option.

 To analyse difference between distribution, use the following command: